jackysp/proxysql-demo/README.md

    - Hostgroup 1: Shadow server (`localhost:3307`)

 2. **Query Rules**:
-   - `SELECT` queries → Primary server + Mirror to shadow server
+   - `ALL` queries → Primary server + Mirror to shadow server
-   - `INSERT/UPDATE/DELETE` queries → Primary server only

 3. **Users**:
    - `root` and `sbtest` users with access to both servers